The Journey

 He appreciated the effort and later often mentioned it in meetings.

-Consistency earns recognition without self promotion.
+Consistency earns recognition without self-promotion.

 Lahore: Proving Myself Again